 2020 Junior fair

-A Year of Discoveries
+A Year of Discoveries & Accomplishments

-Our Fulton County Jr. Fair Advisors including 4-H Advisors and Agricultural Education Teachers, have gone above and beyond.
+Our Fulton County Jr. Fair Advisors including 4-H Advisors and Agricultural Education Teachers, went above and beyond.
 Your leadership in this challenging time has been appreciated beyond measure.
 And to our Junior Fair Youth and parents – Congratulations! – for pushing through with hard work and determination to make the best of things and your willingness to learn and grow.
 We look forward to highlighting each of you in our 2020 Junior Fair Online Showcase.

 For printable schedules, select below: